baileyvanwormer/SpotifyToPDF/README.md

 # SpotifyToPDF
 Turn Spotify Liked Songs and playlists into .pdf and .xlsx files to store in case Spotify servers ever remove songs or go down.

 Built using a React.JS frontend and a Python Flask backend.
+Using Redis and Celery for async background processes.

 **ngrok is running on a custom domain https://spotifytopdf.ngrok.app**

 Link to Spotify Dev site: https://developer.spotify.com/dashboard

 *Key commands to start application for dev testing*:
+    To start Redis:

+    cd into backend ->

+    brew services start redis ->

+    redis-cli ping (To ensure Redis is running properly)

     To start Flask:

     cd into backend ->

     python3 app.py

+    To start Celery (must be after redis) ->

+    celery -A celery_worker.celery_app worker --loglevel=info

-    To start ngrok (after Flask): New terminal ->
+    To start ngrok (must be after Flask): New terminal ->

     ngrok http --url=spotifytopdf.ngrok.app 127.0.0.1:5000